 Palestinian Handwoven Fabric

 Originating from and named after the Palestinian village of Al-Majdal Asqalan, the Majdalawi fabric was considered one of the most ancient and recognizable fabrics from the Middle East.
 Majdalawi weaving is traditionally hand-woven by a male weaver, on a single treadle loom, using black and indigo cotton threads combined with fuchsia and turquoise silk threads.
 As the village of Al-Majdal was depopulated under the Israeli occupation in 1948, later to become the Israeli city of Ashkelon, the ancient craft of Majdalawi was discontinued.
 This method of weaving now persists solely through a cultural preservation project run by the Atfaluna Crafts organization and the Arts and Crafts Village in Gaza City.
-Due to Israel’s military blockade of the Gaza Strip, the fabric needs to travel from Gaza through Egypt, Jordan and the West Bank before it can arrive at the ADISH studio in Tel Aviv - a journey which, under different circumstances, could be accomplished in an hour’s drive.
+Due to Israel’s military blockade of the Gaza Strip, the fabric needs to travel from Gaza through Egypt, Jordan, and Occupied Palestine (West Bank) before it can arrive at the ADISH's studio in Tel Aviv - a journey which, under different circumstances, could be accomplished in an hour’s drive.

 Bedouin Handmade Embroidery